The Republicans who want to be Trump's VP were once harsh critics with key policy differences

 Elise Stefanik

-When the New York congresswoman was first elected in 2014, she was known as a moderate Republican with ties to the party's establishment, having worked in George W. Bush's White House and on the presidential campaigns of Minnesota Gov. Tim Pawlenty and later Mitt Romney, serving as an aide to former House Speaker Paul Ryan.
+When the New York congresswoman was first elected in 2014, she was known as a moderate Republican with ties to the party's establishment.

 In 2016, she initially supported Ohio Gov. John Kasich's campaign.
 When Trump was the party's nominee, she didn't say his name, only saying she would "support my party's nominee in the fall.''